algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 #### Managing your GitHub authorization

-If you want to review your GitHub authorization status, you can visit your user settings page.
-Simply scroll to the "Source Control Management" section to view any prior GitHub authorizations, or to connect your account.
+If you want to review your GitHub authorization status, you can visit your account settings page.
+Simply scroll to the "Source Code Management" section to view any prior GitHub authorizations, or to connect your account.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_user_settings.png" alt="User source code management settings" class="screenshot img-sm">

 #### Troubleshooting GitHub-hosted algorithms

-When your algorithm's source code is hosted externally, there's a chance that the connection with GitHub may be disrupted.
-The following are some scenarios under which the algorithm source code won't be available, to help you troubleshoot.
+If we experience a temporary disruption in connectivity with GitHub, your source code will be unavailable for modification during the duration of that disruption.
+The following are some additional scenarios under which algorithm source code won't be available, to help you troubleshoot.

 ##### Your repository's deploy key was removed